sahlone/SystemMetricsCollector/README.md

 The above variables are a minimum required for a basic startup without tuning any application parameters If you want to fine tune the application, please have a look at the `application.conf` for the extensive list of variables that can be used to modify the behaviour.
 ##### In build docker dependencies
-If you dont have a Kafka and postgress instance running , then you can use the auto built in capabilities to test the app with docker.
+If you dont have a Kafka and postgres instance running , then you can use the auto built in capabilities to test the app with docker.
 To start the app and the dependencies below command can be used.
 ```
 $./gradlew composeUp
 ```
-This will start the docker container of postgress and kafka and xookeeper for dependencies.
+This will start the docker container of postgres and kafka and zookeeper for dependencies.
 It will also start the application in the docker container.

 #### Running only as producer or Consumer